NEUXuanyuZheng/NNByPytorch/README.md

    Or you can configure everything by Anaconda.

 # Intro
-run and read every python file orderly, you will see the power of PyTorch, and building a Neural Network is not that difficult.
+Run and read every python file orderly, you will see the power of PyTorch, and building a Neural Network is not that difficult.